BIBLE EXPLORE

 Washing hands

-Having spent the last 18months living in a world with Covid-19, where good hand hygiene is even more important than ever, it may be tempting to read today's gospel passage and think that the Pharisees and scribes have a good point!
+Living in a world with Covid-19, where good hand hygiene has been even more important than ever, it may be tempting to read today's gospel passage and think that the Pharisees and scribes have a good point!
 Its important to remember that they were not concerned with good sanitation, but with the keeping of lots of rules and regulations that would make someone ritually clean.
 Their rules are for exclusion, not including people into God's kingdom.

 Quick Questions